aiven/aiven-docs/docs/platform/concepts/tls-ssl-certificates.md

 services to communicate between different cluster nodes and to Aiven management systems.

-Some service types (listed below) uses the Aiven project\'s CA for external connections.
+Some service types (listed below) uses the Aiven project's CA for external connections.
 To access these services, you need to download the CA certificate and configure it on your browser or client.